 Workspace placement#

 DFT implementations often require temporary storage for intermediate data whilst computing DFTs.
 This temporary storage is referred to as a workspace.
-Whilst this is managed automatically by default (config_value::WORKSPACE_AUTOMATIC set for config_param::WORKSPACE_PLACEMENT), it may be preferable to provide an external workspace (config_value::WORKSPACE_EXTERNAL set for config_param::WORKSPACE_PLACEMENT) for the following reasons:
+Whilst descriptor objects manage their own workspace automatically by default (config_value::WORKSPACE_AUTOMATIC set for config_param::WORKSPACE_PLACEMENT), it may be preferable to provide them with an external workspace (config_value::WORKSPACE_EXTERNAL set for config_param::WORKSPACE_PLACEMENT) for the following reasons:

 • to reduce the number of mallocs / frees;